Based in West Midlands

 Hello, I’m Regan Nash.
-I am 10 years old and live in Cradley Heath, West Midlands with my mum, stepdad, brother Kai and sister Laci.
+I am 11 years old and live in Cradley Heath, West Midlands with my mum, stepdad, brother Kai and sister Laci.

 Melanie Morris, Regan’s Mum tells the family’s journey with mito: